Ship Island Light: History

 In the 1800s and early 1900s the island served as a port of entry due to the deep water harbor behind it; besides the fort, there was a quarantine station, and the island was at times a popular destination for tourists.
 The importance of these facilities declined, and in 1934 most facilities on the island were deeded through act of Congress to an American Legion post; the lighthouse, however, was excluded at the Coast Guard's insistence.
 The character of the island changed considerably over time and in 1950, the light was automated.
 In 1959, the Coast Guard granted a special-use permit to a Philip M. Duvic "for private use and general recreational purposes" for the lighthouse.
 In the following few years Duvic renovated the lighthouse and converted the interior into a recreational living quarters.
 In 1964 the light was deactivated, and the following year it was put up for sale; Duvic (the sole bidder) was able to purchase it for $2560.
 A stipulation of the sale was that the structure had to be removed within ninety days of the sale; however, this stipulation was never enforced and the tower remained in place.

 The wood tower stood until 1972, when it was accidentally set on fire from sparks from a campers' fire and burned down.
 By that time Duvic had abandoned the tower, as Hurricane Camille had damaged it beyond repair.
 The old range light from the Dan McColl years was replaced in 1971 by a much taller steel skeletal tower which still stands.

 In 2000 a replica of the wooden tower was built on the foundation of its predecessor.
 This work was sponsored by the Friends of Gulf Islands National Seashore; the actual construction was performed by Seabees, using beams provided by the forest service.
 The beacon was relit and appeared on charts as a private aid to navigation.
 It 2005, however, Hurricane Katrina destroyed it, leaving no trace but the foundation.
 The old Fresnel lens, which had been removed long before to the Maritime and Seafood Industry Museum in Biloxi, was also badly damaged at the time, though there are plans to repair it.
 The skeletal range light stands as the only light on the island.

+A replica lighthouse was built in Jones Park in Gulfport, Mississippi in time for the opening of the park in 2012.
+It was built by Simpkins & Costelli, Inc.